 - 1. Enhanced Infrastructure.
 The first year of the project with demonstrate feasibility.
 The effort required will almost entirely be dedicated to setup, demonstration, and consensus building regarding the merits of the approaches and their relative costs.
 It will not allow for collection of a large number of samples or fully implemented procedures optimal for attracting outside support.
 A second year of funding will allow dramatic expansion of the number of specimens collected and greatly improve the likelihood and speed with which these projects could obtain outside funding. - 2.
-Develop a Connecticut Biorepository for Personalized Smoking Cessation.
+Develop a Connecticut Biorepository for Genetic Samples of Smokers.
 Recent studies indicate the existence of genes that facilitate smokers' ability to abstain from smoking.
 These "quit success" genes predict overall success in smoking cessation.
 Subsets of these genes also predict the likelihood of smoking cessation success with different pharmacologic aids for smoking cessation, including the use of nicotine replacement therapy.
 These studies involved 1030 subjects.
-The Tobacco and Health Trust Fund's portfolio of community-based, QuitLine, and other targeted smoking cessation studies plans to serve over 10,000 individuals within the state.
 A biorepository collecting specimens from volunteer individuals participating in smoking cessation programs would be a powerful aid in the pursuit of "quit success" genes.
 It would provide independent validation of the genes, study larger numbers of individuals, and include more ethnically diverse individuals.
-The board therefore proses to use part of the second year funding of \$250,000 to investigate the feasibility of developing a biorepository of specimens for smoking cessation studies.
-These will consist of DNA from blood and saliva specimens obtained from volunteers in smoking cessation programs.
+The board therefore proposes to use part of the second year funding of \$250,000 to investigate the feasibility of developing a biorepository of specimens for smoking cessation studies.
+These will consist of DNA from blood and saliva specimens obtained from volunteers in smoking cessation programs as approved by an Institutional Review Board.
 The issues that need to be addressed in understanding the feasibility of a smoking cessation biorepository have direct parallels to those being addressed in developing the tumor biorepository effort, including obtaining consensus about procedures, clearances, locating subjects, obtaining consent; and obtaining, processing, inventorying, and maintaining specimens.
 In parallel with the tumor biorepository, both a feasibility study and demonstration projects will be undertaken.
-Work should lead to more personalized and effective methods for smoking cessation.
+Work should lead to more personalized and effective methods for smoking cessation as a wide variety of researchers will have access to this data.